UK police discover 39 dead bodies in truck | DW | 23.10.2019

 Authorities are now working to identify the 38 adults and one teenager.

-Police have arrested the 25-year-old driver of the truck, reportedly from Northern Ireland, and launched a murder investigation.
+Police have arrested the 25-year-old driver of the truck on suspicion of murder and remains in police custody.
+He has not been charged or identified, but is reportedly from Northern Ireland.

 Read more: Extent of abused Vietnamese children trafficked to Europe 'shocking'